 The amount of financial aid that is offered to a student will equal the demonstrated financial need.
 The cost of attendance is the sum of direct and estimated costs (see our Tuition and Fees page for more information).
 The expected family contribution is comprised of the parental contribution (custodial and non-custodial in a divorced family situation) and the student contribution.

-Use our net price calculator to estimate your need.
+To help your family estimate what your college costs might be at Hamilton, we have developed two unique tools: MyinTuition and Net Price Calculator.
 (Understand this is only an estimate and only as accurate as the information that is provided; Hamilton’s own analysis may differ from what is shown.
 This tool is intended for U.S. citizens and permanent residents who are prospective students.)
 Hamilton looks at the family as the primary source of college funding and understands most families must finance such an investment over a series of months or years.

 Criteria Used To Determine Need-Based Aid:

 - Financial information from biological, adoptive, custodial and non-custodial parents